Review

 • Year 2-3 tap dancer, teacher says it's time: So Danca TA20 Oxford Tap Shoe at DancewearCorner (~$70.20).
 Vegan leather upper, genuine leather sole with resonating boards, screwed-on taps.
 Adult 3-13 Medium and Wide.
 Runs small: order same as street shoe or half size up per DancewearCorner's notes.

 • Maximum durability for intensive schedules: Bloch S0381L Audeo Lace Up at DancewearCorner (~$115).
 Full-grain leather upper and leather stacked heel with wick-away lining.
 Built to last through a full school year of intensive class.
-Lace-up secures the foot differently than an ankle strap, personal preference between the two Bloch options.
+Lace-up secures the foot differently than an ankle strap.
+Which one you prefer is personal between the two Bloch options.

 • Still in child sizing?
 The So Danca TA20 starts at Adult 3, and the Bloch options start at Adult 4.
 If your dancer isn't there yet, ask the teacher whether the So Danca TA04 lace-up (~$34 at DancewearCorner) is the right intermediate child option, or whether to stay on the Jr. Tyette until their feet reach Adult 3.
 Don't buy an adult shoe that's too big to compensate.